Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 Should I add related articles to my blog design?

-If you have a lot of relevant content, especially content that does well in social media (which means the headlines likely have high clickthrough rates) and very little low-value content, you should add related articles to your blog template.
+If you have a lot of high-value, relevant content, especially content that does well in social media (which means the headlines likely have high clickthrough rates), you should add related articles to your blog template.

 The idea is to give the visitor an idea of how much content they have in front of them, similar to the way videos show total duration.